Instagram 101: Detailed Tutorial For Your Business

 Liking, sharing, commenting

 Businesses on Instagram should not only talk but listen as well.
-Instead of just posing about yourself, like, comment, and share other posts published by businesses and your followers.
+Instead of just posting about yourself, like, comment, and share other posts published by businesses and your followers.

 Interaction is the key to showing you are a real brand that is knowledgeable in its niche and community.
 A lot of traffic can come from people who clicked on your comment or like/share that you did.